mnemnion/orb/doc/md/grym/codeblock.md

  - level  :  The number of !s, which is the number of / needed to close the block.
  - header :  The line after # and at least one !.
  - footer :  The line closing the block.
+Optional, as a code block may end a file without a closing line.
  - lines  :  Array containing the lines of code.
-Header not included.
+Header and footer are not included.
  - line_first :  The first (header) line of the block.
  - line_last  :  The closing line of the block.
 Note that code blocks also collect blank lines and may have a clinging tag.

  To be added:
- - [ ] lang :
+ - [ ] lang : The language, derived from the header line.

 ```lua
 local L = require "lpeg"